Argyle, Edward Percy

 Johnson, T W M

-Kt; soldier, serving in the Indian Mutiny, eventually Major-General, remembered in connection with Kohima Relief Expedition; KCSI.
+Kt; soldier, serving in Indian Mutiny and then in Burma campaign in 1880s, remembered in connection with Kohima Relief Expedition; eventually Major-General; KCSI.

 Lieutenant-Colonel in the Royal Signals, served in the British Army of the Rhine, later attached to NATO

 CB; Major-General; Defender of Kimberley in Boer War; died of wounds 5 Nov 1914.